Mary Gibbs (conservationist): Service at Itasca State Park

 Mary worked under her father as the park secretary.
 When her father died, Mary was just 24 years old, but she knew the park's operations well.
 She was appointed the acting superintendent of Itasca State Park by Governor Van Sant in 1903.

 A local lumber company, the Mississippi Schoolcraft Boom and Improvement Company, built a dam to facilitate its logging operations.
 Concerned that the flooding would kill the park's old-growth pine forest, Gibbs ordered the company to open the dam.
-When Gibbs and the local sheriff brought a warrant to open the dam's lift, the company's lumber boss threatened to shoot "anyone who puts a hand on these levers."
+When Gibbs and the local sheriff brought a warrant to open dam's lift, the company's lumber boss threatened to shoot "anyone who puts a hand on these levers."
 Gibbs responded, "I will put my hand there, and you will not shoot it off either," and tried to move the levers, though she was not strong enough to do so.
 After his threat was proved futile, the lumber boss ordered the gates opened, and he and another worker were brought to jail.

-Soon afterwards, rumors spread that Gibbs had been armed during the confrontation; the Minneapolis Journal ran a headline on April 24, 1903 reading "She had nerve, and a big gun."
+Soon afterwards, rumors spread that Gibbs had been armed during the confrontation; the Minneapolis Journal ran a headline on April 24, 1903 reading "She had nerve, and a big gun too."
 The company obtained an injunction threatening Gibbs with arrest if she returned to the dam.
 Minnesota's attorney general reversed that injunction, ordering the lowering of the water levels.
 Just a week later, the governor appointed a new park commissioner, one friendlier to the logging industry.
 Gibbs would not accept the demotion and resigned her position.
 The loggers maintained a dam in the park for another fifteen years, until the supply of timber in the area was exhausted.